x4dr/Fen/endworld/mecha/mecha.md

 # Modules
 - Modules are assigned to sectors.
-- Each sector has a size of 1; a module takes up some of that size.
 - Modules can be spread over multiple adjacent sectors, though this increases the likelihood of damage.
 - Some modules require a hardpoint.
 There is usually only **one hardpoint per sector**.
-- A mech’s **effective tech level** is based on the 90% point of the size-ranked modules sorted by tech level.
 - **Contamination damage** applies to the highest-tech modules first.
 - Each module can be damaged individually.